 4. Empower individuals living with paralysis to live actively and strive for their dreams by providing sports adaptive equipment and some recreational equipment necessary to allow those living with paralysis to continue on living their dreams and accomplishing their goals.

 Paralysis doesn't keep injured football player from being in middle of action.
 Mark Armijo The Arizona Republic Sept.
-2, 2006 12:00 AM When Hamilton High School wide receiver Joe Jackson suffered a broken neck during practice last season, paralyzing him...read more
+2, 2006 12:00 AM When Hamilton High School wide receiver Joe Jackson suffered a broken neck during practice last season, paralyzing him from the...read more

 STILL A PART OF THE TEAM: Despite being paralyzed after breaking his neck in football practice last November, Joe Jackson will still be at every Hamilton game.
 Above: Andy Workman guides Jackson off the field.
 Hamilton's Joe Jackson stays positive, cheers on teammates...read more

 Jackson, battling paralysis, on track to graduate in '07 Doug Carroll The Arizona Republic Mar.
 29, 2006 12:00 AM Joe Jackson returned to class at Hamilton High School on Tuesday for the first time since breaking his neck in football practice last fall.
-A team...read more
+A team of...read more

 Doug Carroll The Arizona Republic Feb.
 12, 2006 12:00 AM Custom-made jerseys from members of the Arizona Cardinals and Arizona Rattlers hang in the closet of Joe Jackson's room at Barrow Neurological Institute in central Phoenix.
 The walls are covered with the best...read more

 Joe Jackson and Hamilton High English teacher Jessica Hogan study The Great Gatsby together during a Saturday session at Barrow Neurological Institute.
 Five teachers have been coming to the hospital to help Jackson keep up with his classes.
-Paralyzed Hamilton...read more
+Paralyzed Hamilton teen a...read more

 After three weeks of intensity care, one week of selective care and now starting the long road of intensive rehab, Joe Jackson and Hamilton High English teacher Jessica Hogan study The Great Gatsby together during a Saturday session at Barrow Neurological Institute....read more